containerd/containerd/README.md

 If you have any concerns or questions, we will be here to answer them in [issues, discussions, and/or on slack](#communication).
 Below you will find information / detail about our [CRI Integration](#cri) implementation.

 For containerd users already on v1.6.0-v1.6.3, there are known issues addressed by [v1.6.4](https://github.com/containerd/containerd/releases/tag/v1.6.4).
-The issues are primarily related to [CNI setup](https://github.com/kubernetes/website/blob/dev-1.24/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/troubleshooting-cni-plugin-related-errors.md)
+The issues are primarily related to [CNI setup](https://github.com/kubernetes/website/blob/dev-1.24/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/troubleshooting-cni-plugin-related-errors.md).

 ### Now Recruiting

-We are a large inclusive OSS project that is welcoming help of any kind shape or form:
+containerd is a large inclusive OSS project that is welcoming help of any kind shape or form:

 * Documentation help is needed to make the product easier to consume and extend.
 * We need OSS community outreach / organizing help to get the word out; manage and create messaging and educational content; and to help with social media, community forums/groups, and google groups.